gofractally/psibase/doc/psidk/src/run-infrastructure/cli/psibase.md

 `psibase` [`-a` *url*] `list` [`--all` | `--available` | `--installed`]

-Prints a list of apps from the chain and/or package repositories
+Prints a list of packages from the chain and/or package repositories

 - `--all`